Aruncus sawfly

 Management

-• Where possible tolerate populations of aruncus sawfly, host plants often recover from defoliation and may not be affected every year
+• Where possible tolerate populations of aruncus sawfly, plants often recover from defoliation and may not be affected every year

-• Encourage predators and other natural enemies of sawfly in the garden, such as birds and ground beetles
+• Encourage predators and other natural enemies of sawfly in the garden, such as birds, wasps and ground beetles

-• Check plants regularly from early may for the presence of larvae and remove by hand if required and where practical
+• Check plants regularly from early May for the presence of larvae to prevent a damaging population developing

 Biology